meteor/meteor/README.md

 ## Recommended Configuration

-This plugin exports a recommended configuration that enforce good Meteor practices.
+This plugin exports a recommended configuration which enforces good Meteor practices.
+The rules enabled in this configuration can be found in [`lib/index.js`](https://github.com/dferber90/eslint-plugin-meteor/blob/master/lib/index.js).

-To enable this configuration use the extends property in your `.eslintrc` config file:
+To enable the recommended configuration use the extends property in your `.eslintrc` config file:

 ```json
 {